 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

+LGBTQIA+ History Month is a month-long annual observance of lesbian, gay, bisexual, and transgender history, and the history of the gay rights and related civil rights movements.
 LGBTQIA+ History Month originated in the United States and was first celebrated in 1994.
 It was founded by Missouri high-school history teacher Rodney Wilson.
 October was chosen by Wilson as the month for the celebration because National Coming Out Day already was established as a widely known event, on October 11, the date of the Second March of Washington for Lesbian and Gay Rights., In 1987, October also commemorated the first March on Washington for Lesbian, Gay and Bi Equal Rights and Liberation by LGBT people in 1979.
 LGBTQIA+ History Month is intended to encourage honesty and openness about being LGBTQIA+.
 Read more

 Sylvia Rivera achieved legendary status in the LGBT community as one of the "street queens" who fought in the riot at the Stonewall Inn that helped launch the modern gay and transgender liberation movements.
 Full Bio

 Marsha P. Johnson, one of the most prominent figures in the 1969 Stonewall Riots, was a popular figure in New York City's gay and art scene, modeled for Andy Warhol, and was known as "the Mayor of Christopher Street" in Greenwich Village.
 Full Bio

 Harvey Milk was an American politician and the first openly gay elected official in the history of California where he was elected to the San Francisco Board of Supervisors.
 Milk was assassinated by another member of the Board.
 Full Bio